-I graduated as a physiotherapist BSc(Hons) in 2007.
-Before deciding that I was best able to meet the needs of my clients by working independently, I completed 5 years of clinical experience as a physiotherapist within the NHS, of which 3.5 years were specialised within the field of paediatrics including employment within Chelsea Children’s Hospital and Jack Tizard Special School in London.
-I also worked part-time as a football physiotherapist for Gillingham FC Academy at their Centre of Excellence.
+With over 15 years of experience supporting children and young adults with special needs it is clearly my passion and a big part of my purpose.
+This lead me on the path of becoming graduated as a physiotherapist BSc(Hons) in 2007.
+Before deciding that I was best able to meet the needs of my clients by working independently, I completed 5 years of clinical experience as a physiotherapist within the NHS specialising within the field of paediatrics including employment within Chelsea Children’s Hospital and Jack Tizard Special School in London.
+I have also worked part-time as a football physiotherapist for Gillingham FC Academy at their Centre of Excellence.

-This experience allowed me to develop the traditional assessment and treatment skills required as a children’s physiotherapist.
+These experiences allowed me to develop the traditional assessment and treatment skills required as a children’s physiotherapist.
 Alongside this, in search of self-discovery travel and a more holistic approach to my care, I also worked voluntarily as a physiotherapist with Douleurs Sans Frontieres in Cambodia and at the Hellabeem Centre in Sri Lanka.
-Additionally I carry out my own independent charity work for my adopted Sri Lanka family.
-These experiences contribute greatly on my quest to strive for excellence in the provision of therapy for children from all backgrounds.
+Additionally I carry out my own independent charity work for my adopted Sri Lankan family.

-My long term interests into natural healing, health and fitness took me to India where I was able to nurture my deep rooted passion for Yoga which begun at the age of 18 through the completion of 500 hours of Yoga Teacher training, accredited by the Yoga Alliance organisation.
+My long term interests in natural healing, health and fitness took me to India where I was able to nurture my deep rooted Love for Yoga through the completion of 500 hours of Yoga Teacher training, accredited by the Yoga Alliance organisation.
 With the continual blessed input from my teacher Neel Kulkarni, founder of Adhiyoga, Yoga has become the essence of who I am and I strive to spread its Light.

-I am blessed to be able to share a natural and dedicated lifestyle, including a fulfilling and satisfying vegan raw diet most of the time, with my beautiful wife Melinda who is also a Yoga/Dance teacher and holistic healer, alongside being an incredible artist and musician.
-It is this natural and integrated approach which we Love that I promote in all of my services.
+I am blessed to be able to share a natural and dedicated lifestyle, including a fulfilling and satisfying vegan diet, with my beautiful and talented wife Melinda who is also a Yoga/Dance teacher and a holistic healing practitioner, alongside being an incredible artist and musician.
+It is this natural and integrated approach which we Love and that we promote in all of our offerings.